zhong-arch/zhong-arch.github.io/README.md

 ## Highlight of Qualifications
 - Grounded and solution-oriented software and web developer.
-- Proficiency in programming with development tools including HTML, CSS,JavaScript and other programming languages.
+- Proficiency in programming with development tools including HTML, CSS, JavaScript and other programming languages.
 - Experience with Improving usability and design aspects of systems.
 - Ability to work independently as well as within a team environment.